-- (1) The Varroa mite management emergency zone, as shown in orange on the map, are the areas: - (a) within a 10 kilometre radius of an infested premises, or - (b) not within a 10 kilometre radius of an infested premises, but: - (i) completely surrounded by areas that are within a 10 kilometre radius of an infested premises, or - (ii) surrounded on three sides by areas that are within a 10 kilometre radius of an infested premise and bounded on the fourth side by the coastline of New South Wales at mean low water. - (2) The Varroa mite suppression emergency zone, as shown in green on the map, is the state of New South Wales, excluding the Varroa mite management emergency zone.
+- (1) The Varroa mite management emergency zone, as shown in orange on the map, are the areas that on 20 September 2023 were: - (a) within a 10 kilometre radius of an infested premises, or - (b) not within a 10 kilometre radius of an infested premises, but: - (i) completely surrounded by areas that are within a 10 kilometre radius of an infested premises, or - (ii) surrounded on three sides by areas that are within a 10 kilometre radius of an infested premise and bounded on the fourth side by the coastline of New South Wales at mean low water. - (2) The Varroa mite suppression emergency zone, as shown in green on the map, is the State of New South Wales, excluding the Varroa mite management emergency zone.